Allyson04/Allyson04/README.md

 Hi, Welcome to My GitHub!!!

-I am AlLyson Eduardo, starting Web development and aiming to be a Fullstack developer.
+I am Allyson Eduardo, starting Web development and aiming to be a Fullstack developer.

    - 🎓 I already know some technologies, like `.html`, `.css` and basic notions about Git and GitHub.